 constraint [XML].

-Methods, and References)The following example is a detached signature of the content of the HTML4 in XML specification.
+)The following example is a detached signature of the content of the HTML4 in XML specification.

 [s01] <Signature Id="MyFirstSignature" xmlns="http://www.w3.org/2000/09/xmldsig#"> [s02] <SignedInfo> [s03] <CanonicalizationMethod Algorithm="http://www.w3.org/TR/2001/REC-xml-c14n-20010315"/> [s04] <SignatureMethod Algorithm="http://www.w3.org/2000/09/xmldsig#dsa-sha1"/> [s05] <Reference URI="http://www.w3.org/TR/2000/REC-xhtml1-20000126/"> [s06] <Transforms> [s07] <Transform Algorithm="http://www.w3.org/TR/2001/REC-xml-c14n-20010315"/> [s08] </Transforms> [s09] <DigestMethod Algorithm="http://www.w3.org/2000/09/xmldsig#sha1"/> [s10] <DigestValue>j6lwx3rvEPO0vKtMup4NbeVu8nk=</DigestValue> [s11] </Reference> [s12] </SignedInfo> [s13] <SignatureValue>MC0CFFrVLtRlk=...</SignatureValue> [s14] <KeyInfo> [s15a] <KeyValue> [s15b] <DSAKeyValue> [s15c] <P>...</P><Q>...</Q><G>...</G><Y>...</Y> [s15d] </DSAKeyValue> [s15e] </KeyValue> [s16] </KeyInfo> [s17] </Signature>

-[s02-12] The required SignedInfo
+The required SignedInfo

 element is the information that is actually signed.
 Core validation of

-SignedInfo consists of two mandatory processes: validation of the
+consists of two mandatory processes: validation of the

-signature over SignedInfo and validation of each
+and validation of each

-Reference digest within SignedInfo.
+digest within SignedInfo

 Note that the algorithms used in calculating the

-SignatureValue are also included in the signed
+are also included in the signed

-information while the SignatureValue element is
+information while the SignatureValue

-outside SignedInfo.
+outside SignedInfo

-[s03] The CanonicalizationMethod is
+The CanonicalizationMethod

 the algorithm that is used to canonicalize the

-SignedInfo element before it is digested as part of
+element before it is digested as part of

 the signature operation.
 Note that this example, and all examples